TXiang-lab/JPEC/README.md

 # JPEC
-Julia package for pedigree correction in animal and plant breeding
+Julia package (Binary format) for pedigree correction in animal and plant breeding